shreif633/rusty-sword/README.md

 # Rusty Sword
 This project is composed of multiple tools to deal with a korean game about swords.
 It is written in rust using ECS and Repository Patterns.
+This is rapidly changing and is still experimental.

 ## Sword Server
 A server emulator that can be extended with ECS plugins